Unforgettable 7 Day Self Drive Holiday on North Iceland's Arctic Coast Way

 On your way, there are plenty of beautiful spots to visit.
 These can include Deildartunguhver, home of the largest hot spring in Europe, and the beautiful Hraunfossar and Barnafoss waterfalls.

 It is also recommended that you take a short break at Fossatun, a waterfall said to be guarded by a troll woman named Drifa.
-You may also want to check out the Icelandic Settlement Centre in Borgarnes.
-There are two entertaining and educational exhibitions at the Settlement Centre.
+You may also want to check out the Icelandic Settlement Center in Borgarnes.
+There are two entertaining and educational exhibitions at the Settlement Center.
 One tells the story of the first settlers, while the other reveals the story of one of Iceland's most beloved heroes, Egill.

 While you're in the area, take a tour of Vídgelmir cave or relax in Krauma Geothermal Baths.

 When you get to Akureyri, there is plenty to do.
-Visit the iconic church in the city centre, check out the shops, go for a swim, explore the botanical gardens or buy some of Iceland's best ice cream in the ice cream shop, Brynja.
-There is a forest just to the south of the town, and many beautiful mountains around that you can explore.
+Visit the iconic church in the city center, check out the shops, go for a swim, explore the botanical gardens or buy some of Iceland's best ice cream in the ice cream shop, Brynja.
+There is a forest just to the south of the town, and many beautiful mountains that you can explore.